RBuck8339/DOTA2-Ranked-Predictions/README.md

+Currently not writing code for model since I am still collecting data.
+In the meantime, check out other projects I am working on

 # Project Goal
 Create my own dataset using REST API and GraphQL calls that I can use in machine learning tasks.
 Focused around the popular videogame DOTA 2

 Current Tasks:
-- Binary Classification of which team will win a match given the stats for 10 players
+- Binary Classification of which team will win a ranked match given the stats for 10 players

 Future Tasks:
 - Regression Related tasks involving player performance